ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ### Create the resource of the second endpoint

-To create the resource of the second endpoint, add the code below to the API template file (i.e., `service.bal`).
+Similar to how you created the [second resource of the first endpoint](#create-the-second-resource-to-add-data), create the resource of the second endpoint below using the diagram view in VS Code.

 ```ballerina
 resource function get countries/[string iso_code]() returns CovidEntry|InvalidIsoCodeError {